eformat/ragit-dev/docs/1-nocode-rag/1-nocode-rag.md

 # RAG with ZERO Code

-We are going to use two tools to setup RAG without any code.
+We are going to use three tools to setup RAG without any code.
 Don't get too excited - there will be some configuration required!

 Outside of commercial products, this is the easy button of RAG with low/no code.

 There are two tools we need:

-1. [Anything LLM](https://anythingllm.com/) is an All-in-One application for creating chatbots locally (or in the cloud).
+1. [**Anything LLM**](https://anythingllm.com/) is an All-in-One application for creating chatbots locally (or in the cloud).
 We will deploy this to a RHOAI workbench.

-2. A Model to inference against.
-We will use `Model As A Service` available within RedHat.
+1. A Model to inference against.
+We will use **Model As A Service** available within RedHat.
 Any model that exposes the OpenAI api is suitable.

+1. **RHOAI** - The Red Hat OpenShift AI Platform to run on.

 ## Setup Model As A Service